How is Cold Gas Loaded into Galactic Nuclear Outflows?: Tilted High-velocity Clouds off the Galactic Disk

-Additionally, a substantial fraction of ionized gas coexists with neutral hydrogen gas \citep[][]{2017ApJS..232...25S,2021ApJ...923L..11C, 2020ApJ...899L..11K,2020SciA....6.9711K}, indicating the warped \HI\ structure acts as an important reservoir for the surrounding ionized gas.
-Collectively, the tilted CO dust lanes and overshooting streams, as well as the warped \HI\ disk and associated ionized gas, organize into a coherent yet deformed multiphase gas structure in the inner Galaxy of $R_{\rm GC}\sim0.5-1.7$~kpc.
+Additionally, a substantial fraction of ionized gas coexists with neutral hydrogen gas \citep[][]{2017ApJS..232...25S, 2020ApJ...899L..11K,2020SciA....6.9711K,2021ApJ...923L..11C}, indicating the warped \HI\ structure acts as an important reservoir for the surrounding ionized gas.
+Collectively, the tilted CO dust lanes and overshooting streams, as well as the warped \HI\ disk and associated ionized gas, organize into a coherent yet deformed multiphase gas structure in the inner Galaxy at $R_{\rm GC}\sim0.5-1.7$~kpc.
 As a result, considerable multiphase gas is capable of reaching several hundred parsecs beyond the Galactic disk.
-These pre-existing extra-planar gas acts as seeds for the HVCs that are entrained by Galactic outflows (Section 3).
+This preexisting extraplanar gas acts as seeds for the HVCs that are entrained by Galactic outflows (Section 3).